marcelmenezes/nomeml/README.md

-This script predicts a Person Genre from the first (portuguese version only) name of that person.
+This script predicts a Person Genre from the first (portuguese version only) name of that person, using Python and Sklearn.

 using CONDA: create a environment from the YAML file:
 ```